-Due to limitations in generating flexible observations and anomalies in practical grids, the in-field data consists of only two recorded instances of network anomalies.
-Furthermore, although information of the cable type, length, and the biological age of the cables are provided in~\cite{hopfer2020nutzen}, there is limited information available on the operation condition during the field test.
-Therefore, for a comprehensive evaluation, together with using the in-field data, we also use synthetic data sets obtained from constructing a PLC network and generating PLCSI using the bottom-up approach.
+Due to limitations in~generating flexible observations and anomalies in~practical grids, the~in-field data consist of only two recorded instances of network anomalies.
+Furthermore, although~information of the~cable type, length, and~the biological age of the~cables are provided in~\cite{hopfer2020nutzen}, there is limited information available on~the~operation condition during the~field test.
+Therefore, for~a comprehensive evaluation, together with using the~{in-field collected data}, we~also use synthetic data sets obtained from constructing a~PLC network and generating {SNR time-series data} using the~bottom-up~approach.